wn9237/rest_spec/markdowns/api/user_post_oauth2permissiongrants.md

-# Create
+# Create OAuth2PermissionGrant

-Create a new Create OAuth2PermissionGrant.
+Use this API to create a new OAuth2PermissionGrant.
 #### HTTP request
 ```http
 to be completed....